Unofficial totals show Monica Silva leading the race for Kane County Coroner

 Looking forward to the next four years, Silva said she will continue to be who she is: a public servant and an advocate for the needs of the community.
 She said she is the type of person who thirsts for knowledge and will seek out training and certifications, but plans to begin by sitting back, listening and observing how things work and learning from staff and investigators.

 One of Silva’s main goals is to be more present in the community.
-She said she wants to be the face of the office, and hopes to transition the office from being associated with tragedy to being the face of awareness and prevention.
+She said she wants to be the face of the office and hopes to transition from the office being associated with tragedy to being the face of awareness and prevention.

-“I’m very very proud of the campaigns that coroner Russell and I ran,” Silva said.
+“I’m very, very proud of the campaigns that coroner Russell and I ran,” Silva said.
 “I thank him for his service.
 He’s done a great job and I look forward to working with him in the transition.
-I think this is how politics should work; focusing on the issues, focusing on what we each bring to the table and letting the voters decide.”
+I think this is how politics should work.
+Focusing on the issues, focusing on what we each bring to the table and letting the voters decide.”